-- Save the address and telephone number to your destination in the USA.
+- Save the address and telephone number of your destination in the U.S.A.
 Alternate (neighbors’) telephone numbers might be useful, as well.

 - Understand your itinerary very clearly.
 An example itinerary is below.
 It shows the details, such as the airline code, flight number, starting and ending airports, and date/time.
 Remember, all times reflect local time zones.

 AI101 26DEC MUMBAI LONDON 0700 DEP 1000 ARR